tvspelsfreak/texconv/readme.txt

 It is then followed by 'numcolors' 32-bit packed ARGB values.

-The Dreamcast supports four different palette color formats, RGB565, ARGB1555 ARGB4444 and ARGB8888.
-The palette format only uses the last one.
-But it can easily be converted by the user to any of the other formats when the palette is loaded.
+The Dreamcast supports four different palette color formats, RGB565, ARGB1555 ARGB4444 and ARGB8888, but palette files are always saved in the ARGB8888 format.
+Your game can easily convert this to any other format before uploading the palette to the PVR chip though.
 See the 'to16BPP' function if you need to know how to do the conversion.
+The reasoning behind always saving palettes as ARGB8888 is that the palette format setting is global, not per texture.
+So it makes sense to leave it up to the game to decide which format to use.
+That way you can also switch formats without having to reconvert your textures.